RESEARCH STARTER

 Many bands from the 1960s were part of the psychedelic rock movement, and music from those bands remains popular in the twenty-first century.
 The Beatles experimented with psychedelic rock on several albums, including Revolver (1966) and Magical Mystery Tour (1967).
 Jefferson Airplane also topped the charts with their 1967 song “White Rabbit,” featuring psychedelic imagery that referenced the classic story Adventures in Wonderland.

 The Doors, led by Jim Morrison, used psychedelic elements such as pipe organs in many songs.
-The surfer rock band the Beach Boys also used psychedelic rock elements, such as overlapping harmonies and electronic instruments, in their album Pet Sounds (1966) as well as in their popular single "Good Vibrations" (1967).
+The surf rock band the Beach Boys also used psychedelic rock elements, such as overlapping harmonies and electronic instruments, in their album Pet Sounds (1966) as well as in their popular single "Good Vibrations" (1967).
 Other acts of the period that experimented with or embodied psychedelic rock culture include the Jimi Hendrix Experience, the Who, Pink Floyd, Big Brother, Moby Grape, Iron Butterfly, and the Grateful Dead.

 Cultural Impact

 Psychedelic music influenced fashion, art, and other aspects of society.
 Artists like Wes Wilson and Victor Moscoso became noted for their design of psychedelic rock posters, which featured bright, clashing colors and exaggerated imagery.
 Novelists such as Tom Wolfe, Hunter S. Thompson, and William S. Burroughs wrote about their experiences with psychedelic drugs.
-Even movies from the era, such as Easy Rider (1969) and The Trip (1967), portrayed the psychedelic culture that was described in music of the time.
+Even movies from the era, such as Easy Rider (1969) and The Trip (1967), portrayed the psychedelic culture that was described in the music of the time.

 Continuing Influences